Friday, September 27, 2024

 As I came around a cluster of young fir, the unmistakable red of its coat bounded into view above the brush ahead of me.
 Was it something bigger-- with the same red hair?
 How could that be?
 I struggled to understand what I'd seen when suddenly I came to a small clearing around a stump with a clean flat top.
 Someone had hewn a tree in this wood.
 Atop the stump were 3 brightly colored mushroom caps that looked freshly torn from their stems.
 In my hunger they looked delicious.
 I glanced ahead, and saw the undergrowth rustling where my quarry was advancing.
 I picked up a cap, studied it briefly.
 I took it to my mouth and gave it an exploratory tap with my tongue.
 Perhaps I was paranoid-- I felt my head encircled by stars.
 A barklike call brought me back to attention.
 I quickly set the mushroom back from where I'd taken it and proceeded in pursuit of the red.
 I picked up my pace, but the distance only seemed to grow between us.
 And yet I got enough of a view now through the brush to see that somehow the red that I was pursuing was on a different form.
 Not the fox but on a very-fox like creature.

 Could it be?
 It appeared to be running on two legs.
 At times it seemed to stop and look at me as if to assure itself that I was still on the trail.
 It waited for me to catch up just enough to gain some hope of closing the distance between us, and then turned and bounded away.
 There came the bark again.
 I was close enough to see for certain that my leader was no longer a fox, and not quite a human, but a kind of fox human.
 With fox ears and what looked like a white tipped bush of a tail still trailing behind it.
 Still wearing a mane of luscious red.
 Was I the hunter or the prey?
 I seemed incapable of surrendering to failure at the task of achieving an intimate encounter with the beast.
-And just when my endurance seemed most eager to yield the chase altogether, there on the path lay a long flat object.
+And just when my endurance seemed most eager to yield the chase altogether, there on the path lay a long flat object, black in color.
 A ribbon.
 I stooped to collect it and continued on my way, unable to tell by its condition how long it had been lying in the elements.
 The question was soon answered by inference, as it now seemed that along the path every fifty yards or so were purposefully strewn an array of objects-- a dead sparrow, an handful of berries, a marbled stone, a hickory nut, a crudely fashioned nosegay of wildflowers, another collection of mushrooms.

 These last and the berries, I again paused at, the hunger I had experienced having grown only more acute.
 I consumed the berries.
 The mushrooms tempted me; but again, I had only to dab my tongue on the cap of one to invoke the sensation of my head detached from my body and suspended amid the comets and satellites of space.
 I scanned the forest ahead of me for a sign of the creature.